 In order to encourage interdisciplinary scholarship, the Center’s approach to ethics and legal theory does not appeal to any particular doctrine or locate itself within any single field of study.
 Rather, CERL embraces diversity in thought and seeks the experience of professionals and scholars from a variety of backgrounds.
 CERL’s commitment to practical moral questions requires that no matter what school of ethics or legal theory one adheres, they must be able to bridge theory and practice.
 More than a forum for only legal scholars and philosophers, CERL events create an open and pluralistic environment for intellectual exchange and career development across many disciplines at a time when informed understanding and societal improvement is more critical than ever before.

-CERL is well positioned to have a positive impact on policy at the national level.
-With an Executive Board comprised of top academics and practitioners at the highest echelons, CERL increasingly engages policy-makers involved in cutting edge decisions in both government and the private sector.
-CERL events regularly attract military leaders, both domestic and foreign, prominent practitioners from the intelligence community, as well as military and civilian lawyers who have served the Executive Branch in advisory roles.
+CERL activities display increasing impact on policy at the national and local levels.
+With an Executive Board and Advisory Council comprised of academics and practitioners possessing significant experience in their respective fields, CERL engages both theoreticians and policy-makers in academia, government, and the private sector.
+CERL events regularly attract United States military Generals, leaders in national security and from the intelligence community, as well as military and civilian lawyers who have served the Executive Branch in advisory roles.
 CERL connects these public leaders with scholars in a variety of academic fields, including law, philosophy, political science, psychology, medicine, communications, engineering, and others.